nimrodshn/Shelterz/README.md

-Web App for community events based on Google Maps API
+Web App for public shelterz based on Google Maps API